dominictarr/vec2-touch/README.md

 Html is merely theurgy, speak the right incartations and the browser spirits with appear, but say the wrong ones and the will hurt you.

-But, geometry is true Rule Magic.
+But, geometry is true Rule Magic!

-If you can speak to geometry then you can control the forces that breath life into the browser spirits and they will be forced to do your bidding.
+If you can speak the words of power, you will control that which breaths life into the browser spirits and they will be forced to do your bidding.

 See also: [vec2](https://github.com/tmpvar/vec2.js)